Koh — 45 commands.

 | all | Every line |

-| green | Marked saves and saves older than stable_days |
+| green | Saves older than stable_days |

-| red | Saves with flagged tags |
+| red | Flagged saves |

 Tab cycles forward.
 Shift+Tab cycles backward.
 Green = stable or noteworthy.
 Red = needs attention.